 What to expect

-When you wake up after your surgery, you’ll be taken to the Post Anesthesia Recovery Unit (PACU).
+When you wake up after your surgery, you’ll be in the Post Anesthesia Recovery Unit (PACU).
 You’ll stay in the PACU overnight so your nurses can closely monitor your flap for 12 hours after your surgery.

 You’ll have tubes, drains, catheters (thin, flexible tubes), and other medical devices, including: